The average American home experiences more than 1 power outage each year, lasting an average of 4 hours.

 Spring Storms Bring Rising Flood Waters

 More than 98 percent of homes with basements in the U.S. will sustain water damage at some point during their lifespan.
-While burst pipes are sometimes to blame for this damage, most often, it’s flooding or a high water table that lead to moisture or standing water getting inside the lowest level of your home.
+While burst pipes are sometimes to blame for this damage, most often, it’s flooding or a high water table that leads to moisture or standing water getting inside the lowest level of your home.

 Homes in areas prone to flooding or those built with a basement that sits below the water table typically turn to a sump pump to keep water out.